nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 }
 ```

-The utillity event struct is given as argument to the callback.
+The utility event struct is given as argument to the callback.
 The resolved address is copied to the result array pointed to inside the event, the event is deallocated and the completionevent is resolved.

 ## Example of a module with high complexity - struct np_udp_functions / np_tcp_functions

 The integration interfaces for UDP and TCP communication is probably the most complicated integration.
 The semantics of each function is not hard to understand but since most operating systems offers blocking system calls they all require an extra wrapper layer to be implemented.
-Blocking functions is not friendly for embedded system/platforms that needs to be responsive, so Nabto relies on async implementations instead.
+Blocking functions are not friendly for embedded system/platforms that needs to be responsive, so Nabto relies on async implementations instead.

-Lets look at an example from the `np_tcp.h` interface.
+Let's look at an example from the `np_tcp.h` interface.
 This interface defines an `async_read` function to be implemented.
 The contract for this function is "simple": Wait on the socket until the sender (other end) sends data to you and once this happens, resolve the completion event.
-Also, that you need to return the execution thread imediately (it is async) so that the platform can carry on other execution for maksimal responsivenes.
+Also, that you need to return the execution thread immediately (it is async) so that the platform can carry on other execution for maximum responsivenes.
 Here's the definition:

 ```
     /**